buzzqw/TUS/OBSS/markdown-separati/en/19-magic.md

 The Lists presented here are those codified and taught in the few schools of magic.

-Magic Lists help describe spells; they don't have their own rules, although some rules may refer to these lists.
+Magic Lists help describe spells; they don' \*\*t have their own rules, although some rules may refer to these lists.

 - *Abjuration* concerns spells of a protective nature, although it also contains some for aggressive use.
 These spells create magical barriers, negate harmful effects, or banish creatures to other planes of existence.
 - *Water* are spells that act on the water and cold element and to a minimal extent also on healing.